-7.6.1 Technological solutions in isolation are unlikely to provide the definitive defeat of an IED threat (Paragraph 6.1).
+7.6.1 Technological solutions in isolation are unlikely to provide the definitive defeat of an IED System (Paragraph 6.1).

-7.6.2 While no single system or combination of sensors and platforms can provide optimal C-IED utility in all circumstances, they contribute to a fused intelligence picture on which commanders can base their decisions (Paragraph 6.1).
+7.6.2 While no single system or combination of sensors and platforms can provide optimal C-IED utility in all circumstances, they contribute to a fused intelligence picture on which commanders can base informed decisions (Paragraph 6.1).

-7.6.3 The variety of IED types, together with the ability of those using them to constantly vary their TTPs, suggests that no single technological innovation (the 'silver bullet') is likely to offer the reliable, repeatable detection of emplaced IEDs.
-(Paragraph 6.2.1).
+7.6.3 The variety of IED types, together with the ability of those using them to constantly vary their TTPs, suggests that no single technological innovation, or 'silver bullet', is likely to offer the reliable, repeatable detection of emplaced IEDs (Paragraph 6.3.1).